Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Optimal gaussian posterior sampling

-We now turn to describe the discrete sampling procedure, as introduced in \cite{ho2020denoising, song2020denoising} instantiated using optimal denoiser derived in \eqref{eq:posterior_optimal_denoiser}.
-In particular, we focus on the DDIM formulation \cite{song2020denoising}, as it facilitates an accelerated sampling framework. \begin{lemma} Assume $\x_0 \sim \N(\bmu, \bSigmaZ)$, and let $\bbalpha$ be the noise schedule parameters.
-Given the linear measurement model $\y=\bH\x_0+\nn$ , the relation between two consecutive steps in the DDIM inference process, when using the posterior optimal denoiser in \eqref{eq:posterior_optimal_denoiser}, is given by:
+We now describe the discrete sampling procedure, as introduced in \cite{ho2020denoising, song2020denoising} instantiated using optimal denoiser derived in \eqref{eq:posterior_optimal_denoiser}.
+In particular, we focus on the DDIM formulation \cite{song2020denoising}, as it facilitates an accelerated sampling framework.
+For brevity, we only present the final reconstructed distribution of the output $\mathbf{\hat{x}}_{0,\text{opt}}^{\mathcal{F}}$, where the superscript $\mathcal{F}$ denotes the Fourier-domain representation.
+A full derivation is provided in Appendices~\ref{sec:appendix_inference_Time} and~\ref{sec:appendix_inference_spectral}.